chinesemasterpieces.com

 Meiping Story Vase

 This Masterpiece is the finest mark and period Chenghua Meiping Vase ever published.
-The samali Blue cobalt that was used during the Yuan and early Ming dynasties has a very distinct colour that is different from the Chinese cobalt used today; the cobalt used then has not been imported for over five hundred years.
+The samali Blue cobalt that was used during the Yuan and early Ming dynasties has a very distinct colour that is different from the Chinese cobalt used today; Chenghua wares refined the cobalt so well they don't have heaping and piling that break the glaze.
+The cobalt used then has not been imported for over five hundred years.
 It cannot be faked!
 Collectors must know what they are looking at.
 The beautiful Chenghua cobalt that hasn't been used for over five hundred years makes them very easy to distinguish from other periods.
 This is offered for sale.

 Feel free to contact me about this spectacular Vase.